thedaviddias/Front-End-Performance-Checklist/README.md

     > Removing unused CSS selectors can reduce the size of your files and then speed up the load of your assets.

     *How:*
-    > ⁃ ⚠️ Always check if the framework CSS you want to use don't already has a reset / normalize code included.
+    > ⁃ ⚠️ Always check if the framework CSS you want to use doesn't already has a reset / normalize code included.
 Sometimes you may not need everything that is inside your reset / normalize file.

     * 🛠 [UnCSS Online](https://uncss-online.com/)
     * 🛠 [PurifyCSS](https://github.com/purifycss/purifycss)